NLESC-JCER/run-cpp-on-web/react/README.md

 ## Conclusion

-By writing React components we were able to create an interactive page with a form which executes the WebAssembly module compiled from the C++ code we introduced in the [first blog](../webassembly/README.md) of the series.
+By writing React components we were able to create an interactive page with a form that executes the WebAssembly module compiled from the C++ code we introduced in the [first blog](../webassembly/README.md) of the series.

-We went though the components, JSX, props and state which are the core building blocks of React web application.
+We went through the components, JSX, props, and state which are the core building blocks of React web application.

 In other blogs of the series that might be of interest we cover